 Among the top 40 media outlets, except Estetik Publishing, 9 of 10 most popular newspapers, 10 most popular radio channels, 9 of the 10 most popular TV channels (excluding FOX TV), and 7 out of 10 most-clicked news portal (except cumhuriyet.com.tr, sozcu.com.tr, memurlar.net) are generally broadcast in line with the president, government and AKP policies.

-Meltem Oktay, the daughter of Erdoğan Demirören, is one of the shareholders of Demirören Holding.
+Meltem Oktay, the daughter of Erdoğan Demirören, is one of the shareholders of Demirören Holding and vice chair of the board of directors.
 She sits on the Board of Directors in many of the firms owned by the group, including Total Oil.

 Deniz Şahenk is a shareholder of Doğuş Holding as well, she was married to Ayhan Şahenk, who died in 2001.